Furyforev3r/NextFlow/README.md

 # 💻 | NextFlow
-**A task app made in Next JS with drag and drop inspired by Trello!**
+**A task app made in NextJS with drag and drop inspired by Trello!**

 # 📥 Installation
 **Clone the repository:**